PsCushman/restauranto-app/README.md

 ## Deployment
  run app.py and open local host.
  Enter and address and explore.
- You will need to replace the api keys
+ You will need to use your own api keys (Yelp, GoogleMaps Geocoding, GoogleMaps Java Script API)

-##Description and Notes
+## Description and Notes
 This app returns restaurnt information for resturants in a 1 km radius from the address provided.
 Coming soon...
 Commercial property information and interactive maps.